Clarendon Shopping Centre: Site history

 Formerly on this site was the Clarendon Hotel on Cornmarket Street, which grew from two former coaching inns, the King's Head and the Star.
 The hotel was a Georgian building, though beneath it was a vaulted wine cellar, which was the oldest in Oxford.
 The hotel closed in 1939; Woolworths purchased it in that year; it was used as an American Servicemen's Club, and then as offices, before being demolished in 1954.
-The demolition was later criticised, although a report by Thomas Sharp in 1948 had recommended the building should be retained.
+The demolition was later criticised.
+An earlier report by Thomas Sharp, in 1948, had recommended the building should be retained.

 The area was the site of an early archaeological study in the 1950s.
 Architectural excavations, by W. A. Pantin and E. M. Jope, took place during and after the demolition.
 During these, it was discovered that the wine cellar dated back to the twelfth century, and the "complete framework of a sixteenth century timber-framed house" was behind the fascia, among other architectural discoveries.
 Pantin made the argument that, had this been known before demolition, the building could have been saved:

 Outwardly, the Clarendon seemed just a pleasant but rather undistinguished late Georgian building, so that it could be argued at the time of the discussions and inquiry about its demolition that it was not a building of historic or artistic importance. […] If only we had known a few years ago what we now know about the Clarendon, we could have put forward a much better case and a much better scheme for at least its partial preservation and adaptation.

 The dig also revealed wares dating back to Saxon Britain, including eleventh-century pottery and a thirteenth-century aquamanile.

 The new Woolworths branch was designed by Sir William Holford, who sought to build a "Woolworths worthy of Oxford" after previous designs were rejected; Holford's design was also rejected by Oxford City Council, but the decision was overturned by Harold Macmillan, who was the Minister of Housing and Local Government at the time.
 The store was ceremonially opened on 18 October 1957 by the Mayor and Mayoress of Oxford; the former complimented the building.
 The branch was five times larger than its predecessor—indeed, when it opened, it was the biggest in Europe—and contained a deluxe cafeteria, offices, a roof garden and a multi-storey car park.
 While the store was open, the ceremony of "beating the bounds" of the parish of St Michael at the North Gate required the participants to pass through the store.
 The store closed in 1983.